Jinpyeong of Silla: Reign

 Year 623, Baekje attacked Neuk Noh of Silla.

 Year 624, Baekje surrounded 6 fortresses of Silla.
 General Nool Choi fought back bravely but was only able to take back 3 of those fortresses.

 Year 625, King Jipyeong sent a messenger to Tang and told them that Goguryeo was blocking Silla's route from paying tributes to Tang.
 Emperor Taizong of Tang, asked Goguryeo to stop attacking Silla, which the King of Goguryeo heed to.

 Year 626, Baekje conquered Jujae fortress of Silla and killed the official of Dong So.
 Silla decided to build Go Hyeo fortress to prepare for the future attack.

 Year 627, General Sa Gyeol of Baekje, took 2 fortresses from the western part of Silla and capture its residence.

 Year 628, Silla succeeded in taking Kajam fortress back.

 Year 629, Kim Yongsu and Kim Seo Hyun, conquered Nangbi fortress of Goguryeo.

-Because of non-stop wars against the Baekje and Gogurye, Silla became very poor and resulted to famine.
+Because of non-stop wars against the Baekje and Goguryeo, Silla became very poor and resulted to famine.
 Many families sold their children and lands.

 May of 631, Chilseok and Seokpum planned a rebellion but their plan was discovered early and, as a result, Chilseok was beheaded in the marketplace along with his entire family.
 Seokpum was able to escape and run all the way to the Baekje border but the thought of his wife made him come back after exchanging clothes with a woodcutter, he was then arrested by the soldiers that were waiting for him at his house and was executed later on.
 On that same year, King Jinpyeong sent two beautiful women from Silla to the emperor of Tang, but they were sent back to Silla.

-Year 632, King Jinpyeong died at age of 66 after reigning Silla for 53 years.
+Year 632, King Jinpyeong died aged 66 after reigning Silla for 53 years.
 He was succeeded by his daughter Kim Deokman, who became Queen Seondeok later on, the first female ruler of Korea.